12. Verrou: a floating-point rounding errors checker

 12.4.3.
 Basic Block coverage comparison

 The second technique to localize unstable tests, is based on Basic Block (BB) Coverage provided by verrou.
 The idea behind this technique is the same as behind code coverage comparison except in the way to produce the coverage.
 First it is required to specify which part of the code to trace (instrument BB coverage), with a file format similar to symbols exclusion file.
-To instrument only the binary without library the following script can be used :
+To instrument only the binary without libraries the following script can be used:

 echo "*" ‘readlink -f program‘ > trace.inc

-With the trace.inc the BB coverage instrumenttion can be activated with the --trace= option :
+With the trace.inc the BB coverage instrumentation can be activated with the --trace= option:

 valgrind --tool=verrou --rounding-mode=random --trace=trace.inc program args